Chelsea Marcantel: Career

+Theatre

 Marcantel moved to Chicago after completing her master's degree.
 She worked in theatre in Chicago and won the Emerging Playwright Award from the Chicago Union League Civic and Arts Foundation.
 From Chicago, she moved to Virginia where she taught English and playwriting at Emory and Henry College, and taught English and theater at Virginia Intermont College.
 She was a Lila Acheson Wallace American Playwrights Fellow at the Juilliard School, where she studied under playwrights Marsha Norman and Christopher Durang.
 She now lives in Los Angeles.
 She is married to sound designer and composer Miles Polaski.

 On July 4, 2010, Marcantel's series The (a)Symmetry Cycle premiered at the Viaduct Theatre in Chicago.
 The cycle comprises three plays, Numbfeel, Dumbspeak and Blindsight, running a total of about five hours.
 It follows the same characters through the three plays, several scientists pursuing their careers and love lives, using insights biology, chemistry, and neurology to explore their motivations.

 Marcantel's play Devour features Anais, a wealthy young woman charged with the deaths of three of her ex-boyfriends.
 Anais is a stereotypical "spoiled rich girl," but the play digs past her surface to discover her vulnerability, "[forcing] the audience to care about this socialite-trash."
 The play premiered at Chicago's 20% Theatre Company in May 2012.

 Even Longer and Farther Away premiered at the New Colony at the Den Theatre in Chicago in 2016.
 In it, Elliot gets snowed in at a small village on the Appalachian Trail.
 There he discovers part of his family's history among strangers who seem to know a lot about him and his family.
 Reviewer Chad Bay called it "one part standard-procedure coming-of-age story and one part mystical folklore."

 Marcantel's play Everything is Wonderful premiered at the Contemporary American Theater Festival in Shepherdstown, West Virginia in July 2017.
 In it, an Amish family who loses two children in a car accident invites the driver into their home.
 The play was inspired by Werner Herzog's documentary From One Second to the Next, which tells the real-life story of an Amish family affected by a similar accident.
 Writing about a 2019 production, reviewer Tina Collins calls the play "a thoughtful study of Amish life [that] slowly reveals the underlying complexity that characterizes the human condition as a whole."
 In reviewing a 2019 production of the play at Everyman Theatre, Baltimore Theatre Talk wrote: "“Chelsea Marcantel navigates the outwardly difficult subject with a beautiful balance of wit and raw emotion.
 Her writing is both entertaining and heartbreaking….
 It’s a crucial piece of theatre that shouldn’t be missed.”
 Everything is Wonderful is published and licensed by Concord Theatricals (formerly Samuel French, Inc).